Spring 1999 Fellows

 Fei-Fei was born in Beijing, China.
-She lived in Chengdu, China until she was 15, when she immigrated to Parsippany, New Jersey, which remains her family's home.
+She lived in Chengdu, China until she was 15, when her family immigrated to the US.

 DR. DANIEL LU is Assistant Professor of Neurosurgery at UCLA and is a member of the Comprehensive Spine Center in Santa Monica.